sara-nl/clouddocs/surfcursus-part-B-2015-Oct-15.markdown

 ### <a name="3.-Persistence"></a> 3.
 Persistence

-Disk images can be "persistent" or not and you can switch that flag.
+Disk images can be `persistent` or not and you can switch that flag.

-*What does "persistent" mean?*
+* What does `persistent` mean?
-- changes by the VM are copied back to the original disk image
+  *  changes by the VM are copied back to the original disk image
-- if a VM runs with a persistent disk, you cannot launch a second VM using that disk
+  *  if a VM runs with a persistent disk, you cannot launch a second VM using that disk

-*What does "non-persistent" mean?*
+* What does `non-persistent` mean?
-- changes by a VM are lost at shutdown and not copied back to the original disk image
+  * changes by a VM are lost at shutdown and not copied back to the original disk image
-- it possible to run multiple VMs using the same non-persistent disk
+  * it possible to run multiple VMs using the same non-persistent disk

-> **NOTE:**
+> **Food for brain:**
 >
-> The *AppMarket* image we created was set to **non-persistent** by default.
+> Was the first image that you imported `persistent` or not?

 #### Make your image persistent
-* Go to *Images* tab under Virtual Resources and click on your *Cursus Image*
+* Go to *Images* tab under Virtual Resources and click on the **Cursus Image**.
-* Under the Information section, find the "Persistent" entry.
+* Under the Information section, find the *Persistent* entry.
 It says "no".
 * Switch the value to "yes".

 #### Deploy a persistent VM
-* Start your machine again.
+* Start your virtual machine again.
-* Login and check your changes made during the previous run. *Are your files still there?*
+* Login and check your changes made during the previous run.

 > During the previous run the VM's disk was "non-persistent".